keboola/developers-docs/extend/generic-extractor/publish.md

 * TOC
 {:toc}

-It is possible to publish a Generic Extractor configuration as completely separate component.
+It is possible to publish a Generic Extractor configuration as a completely separate component.
 This enables sharing the API extractor between various projects and simplifies its further configuration.

 ## Configuration Considerations